 9.18.1.2 In order to maintain the desired rural setting of openness and a livable, appealing environment, open space, as defined in Article III, will be required based on the overall number of dwelling units.
-For purposes of determining the number of dwelling units per acre for the development, platted residential lots that have been built upon or have yet to be built upon shall be considered a dwelling unit.
+For purposes of determining the number of dwelling units per gross acre for the development, platted residential lots that have been built upon or have yet to be built upon shall be considered a dwelling unit.

-A minimum of 30% open space is required for Minor PUDs containing 1.51 to 2.00 dwelling units per acre for the net total acreage of the development.
+A minimum of 30% open space is required for Minor PUDs containing 1.51 to 2.00 dwelling units per acre for the gross total acreage of the development.

-A minimum of 25% open space is required for Minor PUDs containing 1.01 to 1.50 dwelling units per acre for the net total acreage of the PUD
+A minimum of 25% open space is required for Minor PUDs containing 1.01 to 1.50 dwelling units per acre for the gross total acreage of the PUD

-No open space is required in Minor PUDs having less than 1.01 dwelling units per acre for the net total acreage of the development.
+No open space is required in Minor PUDs having less than 1.01 dwelling units per acre for the gross total acreage of the development.

-9.18.1.4 The total number of residences shall not exceed 2.0 dwelling units per acre in the total Minor PUD.
-Land devoted to residential use, as defined in § 9.18.1.1, shall not exceed 8 units per acre of land.
+9.18.1.4 The total number of residences shall not exceed 2.0 dwelling units per gross acre in the total Minor PUD.
+Land devoted to residential use, as referenced in § 9.18.1.1, shall not exceed 8 units per acre of land.

 9.18.2.2 In order to implement the vision and the principles of the Greene County Comprehensive Plan for the Greater Greensboro Character Area future land use designation and insure a livable, appealing environment, open space, as defined in Article III, will be required based on the overall number of dwelling units.
-For purposes of determining the number of dwelling units per acre for the development, platted residential lots that have been built upon or have yet to be built upon shall be considered a dwelling unit.
+For purposes of determining the number of dwelling units per gross acre for the development, platted residential lots that have been built upon or have yet to be built upon shall be considered a dwelling unit.

-9.18.2.4 The total number of residences shall not exceed 4.0 dwelling units per acre in the total individually zoned UPUD district.
-Land devoted to residential use, as defined in § 9.18.2.1, shall not exceed 8 units per acre of land.
+9.18.2.4 The total number of residences shall not exceed 4.0 dwelling units per gross acre in the total individually zoned UPUD district.
+Land devoted to residential use, as referenced in § 9.18.2.1, shall not exceed 8 units per acre of land.

-9.18.3.4 The total number of residences shall not exceed two dwelling units per acre in the residential portion of the total CPUD development.
-Land devoted to residential use, as defined in § 9.18.3.1, shall not exceed 8 units per acre of land.
+9.18.3.4 The total number of residences shall not exceed two dwelling units per acre in the gross residential portion of the total CPUD development.
+Land devoted to residential use, as referenced in § 9.18.3.1, shall not exceed 8 units per acre of land.

 9.18.4.2 In order to maintain the desired rural setting of openness and a livable, appealing environment, open space, as defined in Article III, will be required based on the overall number of dwelling units.
-For purposes of determining the number of dwelling units per net total acre for the development, platted residential lots which have yet to be built upon shall be considered a dwelling unit.
+For purposes of determining the number of dwelling units per gross total acre for the development, platted residential lots which have been built upon or yet to be built upon shall be considered a dwelling unit.

-1. A minimum of 30% open space is required for Major PUDs containing 1.51 to 2.00 dwelling units per acre for the net total acreage of the development.
+1. A minimum of 30% open space is required for Major PUDs containing 1.51 to 2.00 dwelling units per acre for the gross total acreage of the development.

-2. A minimum of 25% open space is required for Major PUDs containing 1.01 to 1.50 dwelling units per acre for the net total acreage of the development.
+2. A minimum of 25% open space is required for Major PUDs containing 1.01 to 1.50 dwelling units per acre for the gross total acreage of the development.

-3. No open space is required in Major PUDs having less than 1.01 dwelling units per acre for the net total acreage of the development.
+3. No open space is required in Major PUDs having less than 1.01 dwelling units per acre for the gross total acreage of the development.

-9.18.4.4 The total number of residences shall not exceed 2.0 dwelling units per net total acre in the Major PUD development.
-Land devoted to residential use, as defined in § 9.18.4.1, shall not exceed 8 units per acre of land.
+9.18.4.4 The total number of residences shall not exceed 2.0 dwelling units per gross total acre in the Major PUD development.
+Land devoted to residential use, as referenced in § 9.18.4.1, shall not exceed 8 units per acre of land.